Exploring the Artefacts #3: Code Breakers

 An amendment was introduced requiring all films released on or after July 1 to obtain a certificate of approval before being released.
-This new variant was established and strictly enforced by the Production Code Administration, newly headed by Joseph Breen replacing the outgoing Will Hays.
-It was still an industry self-regulating body, but due to the substantial influence of the newly established National Legion of Decency (an organization founded by the Catholic Church dedicated to removing objectionable content), this time, they needed to actually adhere to the code in order to keep the Government censors at bay.
-This added "crack down" resulted in the dismantling of many State censorship boards.
+This new variant was established and strictly enforced by the Production Code Administration newly headed by Joseph Breen.
+It was still an industry self-regulating body but due to the substantial influence of the newly established National Legion of Decency (an organisation founded by the Catholic Church dedicated to removing objectionable content), this time they needed to actually adhere to the code in order to keep the Government censors at bay.
+This added crack down resulted in the dismantling of many State censorship boards.

 The P.C.A. reigned for more than thirty years, with virtually all motion pictures produced in the United States having to follow its strict guidelines.
 The code was rigorously enforced, much to the dismay of many writers and directors working under its authority who felt creatively emasculated by its stifling regulations.
 Although a film was not required to be submitted, those not passed by the P.C.A. could effectively forget about any successful U.S. distribution.

-Utilizing the same two actors in Indiscreet (1958) director Stanley Donen did his own famous dance around the Production Code, basically putting them in the same bed together by utilizing a split screen process and carefully synchronizing their pillow-talk movements.
+Making use of the same two actors in Indiscreet (1958), director Stanley Donen did his own famous dance around the Production Code, basically putting them in the same bed together by utilising a split screen process and carefully synchronising their pillow-talk movements.

-It's in relation to this rule that I've noticed some fascinating "code breaking" examples of a bolder, more inexplicable nature.
+Regarding the Code's rule about criminals not going unpunished, I've noticed some fascinating "code breaking" examples of a bolder, more inexplicable nature.
 Toward the end of Fritz Lang's brilliant film noir Scarlet Street (1945), the protagonist played by Edward G. Robinson is shown repeatedly stabbing to death a woman he's professed his love for.
-The filmmakers have practically justified his actions: Right before he violently responds, he believes the woman (played by Joan Bennett) with her head turned away, is crying in response to his forgiveness for her past regressions and his newly pronounced proposal of marriage.
+The filmmakers have practically justified his actions: Right before he violently responds, he believes the woman (played by Joan Bennett), with her head turned away, is crying in response to his forgiveness for her past regressions and his newly pronounced proposal of marriage.
 He's shocked when she turns to him laughing to exclaim: "I'm not crying you fool, I'm laughing!
 Oh, you idiot!
 How can a man be so dumb?...
 I've wanted to laugh in your face ever since I first met you!
 You're old and ugly and I'm sick of you... sick, sick, sick!"
 Lang and Company don't stop there.
 Not only does the admittedly haunted Robinson walk away at the end completely unpunished by the authorities, an innocent man has been executed in his place, one who Robinson set up to take the fall.

 It seems typical that in most films from this period, whereby the killer or killers escape the "long arm of the law," the perpetrators are left to be punished by a final act of God such as a car crash i.e. The Postman Always Rings Twice (1946), and The File on Thelma Jordan (1950).
 Dramatically speaking this is a disingenuous way to end a story.
 Punishment being the norm, however, does make the exceptions all the more unexpectedly refreshing to behold.